How Much Does Replacing Floor Joists Cost in 2024?

 Can you replace a floor joist without removing your floor?

-Technically yes, but only if your floor joists are accessible.
+Technically yes, you can replace a floor joist without removing the flooring, but only if your joists are accessible.
 For example, in an unfinished basement or crawl space, you can often see exposed joists in the ceiling, making it relatively easy to replace them.
 However, if your joists are insulated or covered by flooring and subflooring, a pro must remove them before making repairs.

 How do you sister a rotted floor joist?